tacyarg/mysql-table/README.md

 # MYSQL-TABLE
-Useful utility for creating and manipulating mysql tables.
+> Useful utility for creating and manipulating mysql tables using knex.
+> Works with any db knex supports.
-Simplified schema definition, and automatic db/table creation.
+> Simplified schema definition, and automatic db/table creation.
-Includes a streaming interface.
+> Includes a streaming interface.

 ## Initialization
 ```js